 Our Parish Council is a non-party political body which prides itself on focusing on the needs of the community without fear or favour.

-The Planning Committee meets every three weeks.
-It is a statutory body and, while it doesn’t possess any planning powers, it is an advisory body to the Bradford Council Planning Department and Planning Committee.
+The Planning Committee is a statutory body and whilst it doesn’t possess any planning panels, it is an advisory body to Bradford MDC’s Planning Department and Planning Committee.

-The Finance and Overview Committee must meet four times a year but often convenes more often.
-It considers in detail the Council’s financial health and planning and makes recommendations for spending to the Council.
+The Finance & Overview Committee considers in detail the Council’s financial planning and makes recommendations on spending to Full Council.

-There are eleven elected or co-opted Councillors and we have two part time staff: a Clerk and a Village Warden.
+There are twelve elected or co-opted Councillors, along have two part time staff: a Clerk and a Village Warden, and Casual Toilet Attendants.

 Our Council helps provide ‘seed’ capital for local groups who want to extend their reach or start new activities for the benefit of the community as well as supporting groups who want to establish themselves within our parish.